AnthonyHein/GinRummyEAAI-Python/README.md

 Found in Java by Todd Neller here: https://github.com/tneller/gin-rummy-eaai

 PrincetonGinPlayer.class is the current submission, compiled with the provided vermouth.jar.
+Check [here](https://github.com/MTU-Tonic/vermouth/tree/master) for the tournament code.

 Test with: